sayed8901/job_portal_system_backend/README.md

 DB_PORT=your_db_port
 ```

-**To find the required database connection details in Superbase:**
+**To find the required database connection details in supabase:**

-- Go to the `Superbase dashboard` and select your project.
+- Go to the `supabase dashboard` and select your project.
 - Choose the `database` option from the left sidebar.
 - Alternatively, you can select the `connect` button from the top-right corner.
 - Select the `Python` tab from the `Connection string`